mdolab/pyoptsparse/doc/install.rst

   pip install . --user

-If you plan to modify pyOptSparse, installing with the developer option, i.e. with ``-e``, will save you from re-installing each time you modify the Python code.

 .. note::
   Some optimizers are proprietary, and their sources are not distributed with pyOptSparse.
   To use them, please follow the instructions on specific optimizer pages.